What to Expect as a New Mom Breastfeeding Baby

 My breast friends

-- As newborns have little to no muscle control a good breastfeeding pillow is key to feeding relaxed, shoulders down, and not straining in the wrists (carpal tunnel anyone?).
+- As newborns have little to no muscle control a good breastfeeding pillow is key to feeding relaxed, with shoulders down, and not straining in the wrists (carpal tunnel anyone?).
 While there are many famously branded pillows out there, for me, they all ended up as back pillows.
 The only one I used because of its firmness and back support is My Brest Friend.
 Now that she is big enough and latching well I have passed on the pillow to a friend to use.

 - A recliner for laid-back breastfeeding is key for someone whose milk gushes out.
 To feed I use the Babyletto Kiwi Glider which is made with eco-performance fabric from recycled plastic bottles, is stain resistant, and water repellent.